Unaimend/algebraic_automata_theory/README.md

 ```

 ## Running the program on a given semigroup
 Currently you can only specify an semigroup in code.
+Further we do check for
+* compatibility

 ```python
 states = ["a", "b"]